Chrishoney/crawlguide/lesson01.md

 dex affects dodging, stealth, and stabbing damage. if you are worshipping trog and you have enough str to wear your desired armour, raise dex. otherwise, you will rarely choose to raise dex.

+## Suggested builds

+sedk, polearms, meph, yred. guaranteed win. meph the zombies to hit the monsters.